About Recreational Therapy

 Recreational Therapy has shown tremendous growth and development over the past two decades.
 The Certified Therapeutic Recreation Specialist has become the professional standard that exemplifies each professional’s dedication to quality standards and excellence in practice.

-Today, the United States Department of Labor projects that there are over 27,000 recreational therapists in the United States.
-Over 15,000 of these professionals are professionally certified as CTRSs by NCTRC.
+Today, the United States Department of Labor projects that there are over 19,000 recreational therapists in the United States.
+Over 16,000 of these professionals hold active, inactive, or eligible for re-entry status by NCTRC.
 The CTRS credential is the most professionally advanced credential for the field of therapeutic recreation.

 The United States Department of Labor suggests that therapeutic recreation will grow faster in those areas that address the healthcare concerns of older adults.
 As the demand for the CTRS increases from acute care hospitals to outpatient facilities, day treatment settings and community living situations, the certification of increasing numbers of recreational therapists is expected to enhance the recognition of the important role the CTRS plays in today’s healthcare and human services arena.

 Benefits to the Public, Profession, Practitioner, and Organization

 NCTRC was founded to protect the consumer of recreational therapy services and the public at large, resulting in many benefits to the public, the profession, the individual practitioner, and the organization.

 The public benefits through the consistent application of the standards and the promotion of qualified professionals in the field of therapeutic recreation.
 NCTRC’s verification and disciplinary services ensure that employers and clients have access to information regarding the ability of the CTRS to provide quality recreational therapy services based on international standards with full respect to the health and safety of the consumer.